sidoody/gpt-5.2-reasoning-ablation-v1/README.md

 **All-pairs comparison.** Earlier versions only compared adjacent steps.
 That was too narrow.
 In practice you're deciding between `none` and `high`, not just between `medium` and `high`.
 The current analysis covers every pair.

 **Fixed grader.** GPT-4.1 grades all variants with the same rubric.
 This isolates the effect of reasoning effort from grader variability.
 The tradeoff is that absolute accuracy depends on the grader model's judgment.
+See the section above for why GPT-4.1 was chosen and what its known agreement characteristics are.

 ## Quick start